heimdallrj/x-in-a-nutshell/python/learning-path.md

 One of the most popular programming paradigms is called object-oriented programming (OOP).

-In object-oriented programming, an object refers to a particular instance of a Class.
+In object-oriented programming, an _object_ refers to a particular instance of a _Class_.

-And a Class is like a blueprint of the state and actions that an object can take.
+And a _Class_ is like a blueprint of the state and actions that an object can take.

-For example, in Python, a Person Class might look something like this.
+For example, in Python, a _Person_ class might look something like this.

 ```python
 class Person: